Dolamide/HSR-HS16/PrFm/formal-proof.rst

     "If x > y results in an int, x and y must be integers"

+As a basic rule:
+"In order to proove the sequent S0 it is sufficient to proof both the sequents S1 and S2"

 Now, the rules can be put togehter like lego and get a tree as a result.
 The statement to proof is the root of the tree.